kemalcanbora/concurrency_example/readme.md

 - Used to process Streams or batches of data.
 - Enable us to make an efficient use of CPU and memory.
 - Series of stages, connected by channels.

+<a id="Context"></a>
+#### Context
+ - Provides API's for cancellation branches of call-graph.
+ - Provides a data-bag for transporting request-scoped data.

+Background:
+ - Background return an empty context.
+ - Root of any context tree
+ - It is never canceled, has no value and has no deadline.
+ - Typically, used by main functions.
+ -
+Todo:
+ - `TODO()` return an empty context.
+ - It is use when we don't know which context to utilize.
+ - Intended purpose is to serve as placeholder.